Rapid cooling of the in-plane motion of two-dimensional ion crystals in a Penning trap to millikelvin temperatures

-In Fig.~(\ref{fig:fwallScan}a), the drumhead and $\exb$ mode frequencies are plotted as $\omega_r$ is scanned, with the color gradient specifying the $\omega_r$ value.
-Notably, the lower frequency drumhead modes are rapidly brought into resonance with the higher end of the $\exb$ branch as the rotating wall frequency approaches within a few kHz of the critical rotating wall frequency.
+In Fig.~\ref{fig:fwallScan}(a), the drumhead and $\exb$ mode frequencies are plotted as $\omega_r$ is scanned, with the color gradient specifying the $\omega_r$ value.
+Notably, the lower frequency drumhead modes are rapidly brought into resonance with the higher end of the $\exb$ branch as $\omega_r$ approaches within a few kHz of $\omega_{\text{crit.}}$.
 The $\exb$ mode frequencies, however, only change slightly as $\omega_r$ is increased.
-Their increase in frequency may be related to an increase in the fraction of kinetic energy in their total mode energy.
-This may explain why, in the linearized simulation [Fig~(\ref{fig:Linearization}c)], there is a marginal reduction in the $\exb$ mode temperature, despite the absence of coupling with the drumhead branch, when compared with simulations at $\omega_r = 180\;\text{kHz}$ [Fig~(\ref{fig:coupling}c)].

-In Fig.~(\ref{fig:fwallScan}b), we study the energy exchange between the $\exb$ and drumhead mode branches when the crystal is freely evolved in the absence of cooling lasers for $10$ ms. Here, the $\exb$ mode branch is initialized with a temperature of 10 mK while the other modes are initialized to 0 mK.
+In Fig.~\ref{fig:fwallScan}(b), we study the energy exchange between the $\exb$ and drumhead mode branches when the crystal is freely evolved in the absence of cooling lasers for $10$ ms. Here, the $\exb$ mode branch is initialized with a temperature of 10 mK while the other modes are initialized to 0 mK.
 We plot the average $\mathrm{KE}_\parallel$ during the last $1$ ms of the simulation as a function of $\omega_r$.
-The linearized simulation shows no change in $KE_\parallel$, whereas the nonlinear simulation shows an increase in the average $KE_\parallel$ as $\omega_r$ is increased.
-Near $\omega_{r,\text{crit.}}$, $\mathrm{KE}_\parallel$ increases to roughly $2.5$ mK, which is consistent with the drumhead branch temperature being roughly $5$ mK.
-This suggests that the $\exb$ and drumhead branches equilibrate within $10$ ms for $\omega_r$ close to $\omega_{r,\text{crit.}}$.
-However, for lower $\omega_r$, $\mathrm{KE}_\parallel$ in both the linear and nonlinear simulations is unchanged, indicating that the coupling between branches only becomes significant near $\omega_{r,\text{crit.}}$.
+The linearized simulation shows no change in $\mathrm{KE}_\parallel$, whereas the nonlinear simulation shows an increase in the average $\mathrm{KE}_\parallel$ as $\omega_r$ is increased.
+Near $\omega_{\text{crit.}}$, $\mathrm{KE}_\parallel$ increases to roughly $2.5$ mK, which is consistent with the drumhead branch temperature being roughly $5$ mK.
+This suggests that the $\exb$ and drumhead branches equilibrate within $10$ ms for $\omega_r$ close to $\omega_{\text{crit.}}$.
+However, for lower $\omega_r$, $\mathrm{KE}_\parallel$ in both the linear and nonlinear simulations is unchanged, indicating that the coupling between branches only becomes significant near $\omega_{\text{crit.}}$.